Western Animation: The Rugrats Movie

 Chaz: [in mock sympathy] Oh dear, too bad.

 - Clothing Damage: Each of the rugrats especially Angelica's outfits get damaged while in the woods, Stu's also gets damaged when he crashes through the shed on his Dactar plane.
+Even Cynthia is looking pretty ragged by the end.

 - Cousin Oliver: Dil.
 After all, this is his debut.